Property Leasing and Hire

 All use of parish property where the activity is not controlled by the Parish Council must be documented with the parties involved.
 The documentation for the external use of a parish hall/centre can take two forms:

-• A Hall Hire Agreement is issued for single, occasional and community use that does not have a commercial purpose.
-This use will never include exclusive possession of part of the property over a long period.
-This document is available to be completed by the parish.
-Hirer’s liability insurance is provided to all hall users covered by a license who do not have their own public liability insurance.
+- A Hall Hire Agreement is for one-time, occasional and community use that is not commercial.
+This use will never include exclusive use of part of the property for a long time.
+This agreement is on the Diocesan website and can be completed by the parish.
+Hirer’s liability insurance is provided to all hall users without their own public liability insurance who are covered by a license.
+A Parish Warden or a hiring coordinator chosen by the parish council can sign the Agreement and keep it at the parish office.

 Churches